sfigg/commercialization-public/customize/preinstall/exclusive-apps.md

 * OEM works with Microsoft Store Partner Operations on plans for their exclusive Store in Store.
 * Microsoft Store Partner Operations creates device identification marker for inclusion in the registry.
 * OEM builds device ID into the registry.
-* Microsoft Store Partner Operations enables OEM Store merchandising tools
+* Microsoft Store Partner Operations enables OEM Store merchandising tools.
 * OEM curates content and controls publishing of OEM Store content.

+## Send SMBIOS information to Microsoft

+Because the OEM Store ID is not saved upon migration, including upon upgrade, you must ensure that Microsoft has the correct SMBIOS details of the device to enable it for customized Store experiences.
+Please contact [partnerops@microsoft.com](mailto:partnerops@microsoft.com) with the **SMBIOS Manufacturer**, and **SMBIOS Product Name**, for your device.

+* The SMBIOS Manufacturer value can be found under the registry key `HKLM\System\CurrentControlSet\Control\SystemInformation\Manufacturer`
+* The SMBIOS Product Name can be found under the registry key `HKLM\System\CurrentControlSet\Control\SystemInformation\SystemProductName`